mrlinnth/astro-template/README.md

 | `yarn astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `yarn astro -- --help` | Get help using the Astro CLI                     |

-For SSG mode, you will need to first build and then run node server.
+For SSR mode, you will need to first build and then run node server.

 - `yarn build`
 - `node ./dist/server/entry.mjs`